blockscout/frontend/docs/ENVS.md

 # Run-time environment variables

-The app instance could be customized by passing following variables to NodeJS environment at run-time.
-See their list below.
+The app instance can be customized by passing the following variables to the Node.js environment at runtime.
+Some of these variables have been deprecated, and their full list can be found in the [file](./DEPRECATED_ENVS.md).

 **IMPORTANT NOTE!** For _production_ build purposes all json-like values should be single-quoted.
 If it contains a hash (`#`) or a dollar-sign (`$`) the whole value should be wrapped in single quotes as well (see `dotenv` [readme](https://github.com/bkeepers/dotenv#variable-substitution) for the reference)